US election 2020: Your guide to election night - The Mancunion

 US election 2020: Your guide to election night

-On Tuesday 3rd November, as students recover from Haloween hangovers, America will go to the polls to vote on who they want as their next President.
+On Tuesday 3rd November America will go to the polls to vote on who they want as their next President.
+Will incumbent Donald Trump get the four more years he craves or will former Vice-President Joe Biden win the White House?

 So, how does the US voting system really work?
 Here’s all you need to know.